Over our long history, this club has been involved in a multitude of projects across the region,

 In response to the COVID-19 crisis, the Lions Club of Berowra has established the Connecting our Community Project.
 This seeks to link those in need with those who are willing and able to assist.
 For details on how you can get involved, see the Connecting our Community Project page.

 Providing exercise facilities out in the community for all to use has long been an ambition of the Berowra Lions Club.
-Following a successful Commonwealth Government grant submission, and combining with our other community service clubs - Apex and Rotary - this ambition is soon to become a reality.
+Following a successful Commonwealth Government grant submission, and combining with our other community service clubs - Apex and Rotary - this ambition is now a reality.

-In what is a $30,000 project, stage one will see two exercise pods installed, offering a variety of equipment.
-They will be located in the north-eastern and north-western corners of the oval.
-The installation should be completed by early June 2020.
+In what is a $30,000 project, stage one sees two exercise pods installed, offering a variety of equipment.
+They are located in the north-eastern and north-western corners of the oval.
+The installation was completed by in June 2020 and officially opened by Federal Member for Berowra, Julian Leeser, on Saturday June 20.
 Further pods may be installed as additional funds become available.

 Promoting the youth of our area is a major initiative of the Lions Club of Berowra.
 We have so many talented young people and the Lions Youth of the Year Program provides the opportunity to showcase some of them.

 The program is aimed at young people - generally from Year 11 - who seek to improve their skills before entering the workforce or other endeavours.
 The program aims to encourage, foster and develop leadership and the qualities required to take an active and constructive role in the community in conjunction with other citizenship qualities in our youth.